darrida-old/chromeos_jupyter_for_userland/README.md

 * Jupyter Note should launch normally.
 * DONE
   * You now have an environment with jupyter, pandas, bs4, and matplotlib.
 To install additional packages, just use pip as root, or "sudo pip."
+  * Note: it's possible that a little trial and error is needed for some packges (if you read the jupyter-setup.sh file, you'll see that two dependencies for matplotlib had to be installed via apt-get before the package would install successfully)

 #### Additional Notes:
 * Include sessions actual IP in launch command, to avoid editing the URL after copy/paste: